ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields
 #.
 Make Debit Note Origin field visible and editable by the user in the account.move form view.
 This will help to link new debit notes with the original invoice when this ones were not created from invoices "Add Debit Note" action button directly.
 #.
 Add field 'ref' in view_account_payment_tree.
+#.
+On payments, fix the use case where a journal is only suitable for one kind of operation (lets said inbound) and it is selected but then the user selects "outbound" type.
+Without this fix, the journals remains selected

 Installation
 ============